sandesh49/Guru99-TCypress-Test/README.md

 Automated Testing Assessment--------
 This repository contains scripts for automated testing of various functionalities on the Guru99 Insurance site.
 Below is an overview of each script included in this assessment:

 **Note - some of the test cases in login, user profile, and Edit profile could not be covered because of UI issues on the test site.
-There were some functional and UI issues that blocked me from writing complete test cases for login , profile and Edit profile.**
+Some functional and UI issues blocked me from writing complete test cases for login, profile, and Edit profile.**

 Scripts Overview